Tsmith5151/data-science-handbook/source/index.md

 <br>
 </br>

-**Note**:
+<span class="label label-success">Note:</span>
-- This site is actively being updated with resources and reference.
+This site is actively being updated with resources and reference.
 Stay tuned for more updated.
 Also, please feel free to contribute to the project by submitting a pull-request with any edits or additions.